shannon-lichtenwalter/react-pop-art/README.md

 ### Tech Stack

 This application was built using React, Javascript, Html, and CSS.
-It is intended to interact with the Pop Art Express Server that was built with Node, Express, and PostgreSQL.
+It is intended to interact with the Pop Art Express Server that was built with NodeJS, Express, and PostgreSQL.

 ### The API